morningfanfan/simpleML/README.md

 - Accelarating by adding cache architetcure.

-  This improvement aims at decreasing the time of real-time prediction (the second requirment above).
+  This improvement aims at decreasing the time of real-time prediction (the second requirement above).
 Sometimes, the user has to wait a long time when they try to get a result from offered data if the ML model is so complex that costs much time.

   To improve the performance, we can add every predicted result to the database when it is from new offered data.
-Thus every time the user requests for predicting, we seek for the offered data in the database first and run the ML model only if there is no corresponding answer.
+Thus every time the user requests for predicting, we seek the offered data in the database first and run the ML model only if there is no corresponding answer.